Panama City: (Main office) 2636 Jenks Avenue, Panama City, FL 32405

 Dr michael Rohan, spine surgeon panama city, minimally invasive surgery pensacola, florida panhandle spine centerDr.
 Rohan, Jr. specializes in the treatment of back and neck pain, including degenerative disease, spinal deformity (scoliosis) and spinal trauma.

-Dr. Michael Rohan, Jr. is fellowship-trained in spine surgery, the highest level of medical education in the U.S. His fellowship was done at the prestigious Texas Back Institute, which in 1986 was the first and largest spine specialty center in the United States.
+Dr. Michael Rohan, Jr. is a board-certified orthopedic surgeon who is fellowship-trained in spine surgery — the highest level of medical education in the U.S. His fellowship was done at the prestigious Texas Back Institute, which in 1986 was the first and largest spine specialty center in the United States.
 During his fellowship, Dr. Rohan, Jr. specialized in minimally invasive spine surgery techniques that require the surgeon to operate through a one-inch incision using tubular retractors with tiny cameras and cutting devices in the tip.

 Dr. Rohan, Jr. received his D.O. degree from Nova Southeastern University College of Osteopathic Medicine and completed his orthopedic surgery residency at the University of Medicine in New Jersey.